Mastering German Prepositions: A Comprehensive Guide

 What are Prepositions?

 Prepositions are words that link nouns, pronouns, or phrases to other words within a sentence.
 They act to connect the people, objects, time, and locations of a sentence.
-In German, prepositions are crucial because they determine the case of the nouns that follow them.
+In German, prepositions are crucial because they can determine the case of the nouns that follow them.

 Common German Prepositions